 To help identify, and either avoid or take advantage of these situations, the due dates of to-dos can be made available to external calendaring systems such as MS Outlook, iCalendar, Google Calendars, Lotus Notes, etc., where they can be viewed alongside all of the publishers other commitments.
 These calendaring systems might be installed on your computer, such as for iCalendar, or be a web-based system such as Google Calendars.

 This is called “subscribing to a calendar”, and the technology is described in more detail in this article.

 Two types of to-do calendar subscription are available:

 - A full client subscription, in which the calendar system will see all incomplete to-dos for the entire client account.

 - A user subscription, in which the calendar system will see all incomplete to-dos assigned to a particular user of the system.

 You can access your own user calendar subscription URL from your dashboard, on the to-dos panel, or the full client subscription URL from the to-dos page accessed under “Workflow” on the main menu.

-you can also subcribe to other users’ calendars by asking them for their own URL – by adding multiple users’ calendars into your system you can use the calendar system controls to show them in different colours and to temporarily hide them.
+You can also subcribe to other users’ calendars by getting their own URL from the Users page – by adding multiple users’ calendars into your system you can use the calendar system controls to show them in different colours and to temporarily hide them.